This delicious passionfruit mousse recipe is easy to make and tastes superb.

-This classic Brazilian dessert (called mousse de maracuja) is a fantastic way to showcase passionfruit’s unique taste.
+This classic Brazilian dessert (called mousse de maracuja).
+It’s a great way to showcase passionfruit’s unique taste.

 I hunted around for a good recipe but ran into a couple of problems.

-First of all, most recipes were basically a combination of passionfruit pulp, cream and condensed milk.
+First of all, most recipes used passionfruit pulp, cream, and condensed milk.

-As far as I’m concerned, this is not real mousse.
+As far as I’m concerned, this is not a real mousse.

-So I tinkered around with a more traditional mousse recipe using eggs and gelatine.
-It took a few goes and a couple of disasters to get it right, but the end result is just perfect!
+So, I tinkered around with a more traditional mousse recipe using eggs and gelatine.
+It took a few goes – and a couple of disasters to get it right – but the end result is perfect.

 Here’s the recipe.